szczyglis-dev/py-gpt/README.md

 When the **Tools** switch is enabled in RAG-backed Chat, PyGPT uses native tool calls whenever the current model/provider path supports them.
 If native tool calls are unavailable, it can fall back to a LlamaIndex ReAct agent.
 The ReAct fallback is non-streaming; normal native tool-call paths can stream.

 RAG is also available in other supported workflows.
-The exact execution path depends on the mode: for example, Completion uses its LlamaIndex completion path, while Chat with Agents exposes the selected index as a RAG tool.
+The exact execution path depends on the mode: for example, Completion uses its LlamaIndex completion path, while Agents exposes the selected index as a RAG tool.

 ## Indexing files for RAG